eduardoabreu81/sd-civitai-browser-neo/README.md

 ##  Known Issues

 - Some models may not have `baseModel` metadata (download from CivitAI to get it)
+- Dashboard shows "Não classificado" for models without JSON metadata or in root folder
 - Rollback only works for the last operation
 - Maximum 5 backups are kept (older ones are deleted)

 ## 💡 Tips

 - **First time using?** Update model info & tags to generate `.json` files with metadata
+- **Want to see your collection?** Use Dashboard tab to analyze disk usage
 - **Want custom folders?** Edit JSON in Settings → Model Organization
 - **Made a mistake?** Use "Undo Organization" button immediately
 - **Need help?** Check console logs (`[CivitAI Browser Neo]` prefix)